UkoeHB/bevy_girk/USAGE.md

 Robust, ergonomic client reconnects are a major feature of this library.
 A disconnected client app will automatically try to reconnect to the game app without needing to restart.

 When a disconnect is detected, there are a number of details to keep in mind.
-(TODO: refactor ClientFwSet::Init into multiple sets)

-- The `renet` `is_disconnected()` run condition will be true for at least one full tick after a disconnect is detected.
-- `ClientFwMode::Init` will be set on disconnect.
-There are three modalities to client initialization, which can be used to control which systems run in different scenarios (e.g. with custom system sets).
+- `ClientFwMode::Connecting` will be set on disconnect.
+There are two dimensions to client initialization, which can be used to control which systems run in different scenarios (e.g. with custom system sets).
-    - *Initializing*: Use `in_state(ClientFwMode::Init)`.
-    - *Startup loading*: Use `in_state(ClientFwMode::Init)` plus `in_state(your custom client mode is INIT)` (assumes you track your own client mode that matches the current game mode).
-    - *Reconnecting*: Use `in_state(ClientFwMode::Init)` plus `not(in_state(your custom client mode is INIT))` (assumes you track your own client mode that matches the current game mode).
+    - *Framework initialization cycle*: The framework moves through these states every time your client app connects/reconnects: `ClientFwMode::Connecting` -> `ClientFwMode::Syncing` -> `ClientFwMode::Init`.
+    - *Client initialization types*: Usually multiplayer games are divided into an initial loading phase and then a game phase.
+The game phase can contain multiple reconnect cycles.
+You can track your game's state separately to distinguish between startup loading and reconnecting (which may require different loading screens and systems).
-- `ClientInitializationState::InProgress` will be set, which means the `ClientFwLoadingSet` will run.
+- `ClientInitializationState::InProgress` will be set on disconnect, which means the `ClientFwLoadingSet` will run.
 - `bevy_replicon` replicated client state will be preserved across a reconnect if you use `bevy_replicon_repair` to register components for replication (e.g. with `app.replicate_repair::<GameInitProgress>()`).
-If you don't use `bevy_replicon_repair` then you need to manually repair your client state (e.g. by despawning and cleaning up all old replicated entities when entering `ClientFwMode::Syncing`).
+If you don't use `bevy_replicon_repair` then you need to manually repair your client state (e.g. by despawning and cleaning up all old replicated entities when entering `ClientFwMode::Syncing`, although note that this may cause a visual glitch for the duration of this mode).
-- Client requests submitted to the `ClientRequestBuffer` will fail to send while the `renet` client is not connected (is disconnected or connecting).
-This ensures a clean start when the `renet` run condition `client_just_connected()` fires.
-(TODO: fails to send in `ClientFwMode::Connecting` + span of time before that when disconnected but not detected)
+- Client requests submitted to the `ClientRequestBuffer` will fail to send while in `ClientFwMode::Connecting`.
+This ensures a clean start when you enter `ClientFwMode::Syncing`.
+Note that a disconnect event always occurs at an ambiguous point in time.
+In practice your client messages will fail to send from that ambiguous disconnect point until you enter `ClientFwMode::Syncing` for the reconnect cycle, and then will succeed until another disconnect occurs (which will trigger another reconnect cycle to repair the client).
-    - *Note*: There is a span of time within `ClientFwMode::Init` where all client requests will fail to send, and a span after that when requests will succeed (except unreliable messages, which might still fail).
-You must use `renet` run conditions directly if sending requests during inititialization.
-Requests sent in `ClientFwMode::Game` will reliably succeed unless the client becomes disconnected (which may occur a number of ticks after failed requests were submitted), in which case the client app will re-initialize.
 - Old server messages from the previous connection session will be discarded.
 New server messages will synchronize with the first replication message post-reconnect, using `bevy_replicon`'s normal message/replication synchronization mechanism.
-(TODO: will not appear in `ClientFwMode::Connecting` and `ClientFwMode::Syncing`)
+This means you won't receive any server messages until you enter `ClientFwMode::Init`.

 ### User Client